Suddendeath-qw/suddenQuake/README.md

 1. Download the latest files
    - https://github.com/Suddendeath-qw/suddenQuake/releases/download/latest/suddenteamplay-latest.zip
 2. Extract `suddenteamplay-latest.zip` into your `qw/` folder.
-3. Open `suddenteamplay.cfg` to edit all of the binds (you can set nick here as well).
+3. Open `suddenteamplay.cfg` to edit all of the binds, styling and nick.
+4. Remember to set nick to include colon `set nick {&cf00jan:&r}` (you can do this in suddenteamplay.cfg)
 4. `exec suddenteamplay` in console (or preferably in autoexec.cfg)
 5. `cfg_save`
 6. To update to the latest version of suddenteamplay version just run `stp_update.exe` and keep your personal binds in `suddenteamplay.cfg`.